neurokidslab/eeg_preprocessing/README.md

 > Authors: Ana Flo (anaflom@gmail.com)

-This is the code repository for pre-preprocessing and analysis of developmental EEG data of the UNICOG BabyLab, NeuroSpin center.
+This is the code repository for the pre-preprocessing and analysis of developmental EEG data of the UNICOG BabyLab, NeuroSpin center.
-All routines are implemented in MATLAB and use the <a href="https://sccn.ucsd.edu/eeglab/index.php" target_="blanck">EEGLAB toolbox</a>
+All routines are implemented in MATLAB.

 #### Requirements
 * <a href="https://mathworks.com/" target_="blank">MATLAB</a>
-* <a href="https://sccn.ucsd.edu/eeglab/" target_="blank">EEGLAB</a> (recommend >=14.0)
+* <a href="https://sccn.ucsd.edu/eeglab/" target_="blank">EEGLAB toolbox</a> (recommend >=14.0)
+* <a href="https://github.com/irenne/MARA" target_="blank">MARA EEGLAB plugin</a>, only necessary to automatically select IC after ICA
+* <a href="https://www.fieldtriptoolbox.org/" target_="blank">FieldTrip toolbox</a>, only necessary to perform a cluster based permutation analysis